 "State Folk Arts Programs: Achievements, Challenges, Needs," a report from a gathering of 14 state folk arts program directors and consultants (and a pre-meeting survey of a larger number of state program directors) supported by this AFS program, the National Assembly of State Arts Agencies, and the Folk and Traditional Arts Program of the National Endowment for the Arts

-Mike Luster and Rachel Reynolds Luster's report on a fourth cultural sustainability retreat
+Mike and Rachel Reynolds Luster's report on a fourth cultural sustainability retreat

-Although the consultancy part of this program will continue to support activities in all areas of the folk arts field, in 2013-2014 we are giving particular priority to consultancies focused on matters of professional and organizational sustainability, including audience development, fund-raising and donor development, marketing, leadership and succession, partnership-building, strategic planning, and the like.
+Although the consultancy part of this program will continue to support activities in all areas of the folk arts field, in 2014-2015 we are giving particular priority to consultancies focused on matters of organizational sustainability, including audience development, fund-raising and donor development, marketing, leadership and succession, partnership-building, strategic planning, and the like.

 This program supports two kinds of activities:

 What We Do Not Fund: This program does not support professional development requests from students, or requests for travel to the AFS annual meeting.
 It also does not provide grants or support arts projects, nor does it provide support for indirect costs.
 A single organization may receive only one consultancy per year, and a single individual may receive only one contract (as a consultant or as a recipient of professional development support) per year.

-We will offer this support on a first-come, first-served basis from June 1, 2013, until May 31, 2014, or until funds have been fully expended, whichever comes first.
-If the first four years of this program have been any indication, funds will have been spent well before the grant period ends, so if the consultancy or professional development activities you want to undertake will take place later in this period, please remember to apply for AFS support well in advance.
+We will offer this support on a first-come, first-served basis from June 1, 2014, until May 31, 2015, or until funds have been fully expended, whichever comes first.
+If the first five years of this program have been any indication, funds will have been spent well before the grant period ends, so if the consultancy or professional development activities you want to undertake will take place later in this period, please remember to apply for AFS support well in advance.